 The Board hoped the name change would reflect on each community.
 With the name change, the Board incorporated a new logo for the hospital.
 The logo’s color blocks were selected to represent the school colors of Stockton (blue), Palco (yellow) and Plainville (red).

 In April of 2003, the Board began the application process to secure financing for a new hospital to be sited just north of the City of Plainville.
 In 2006, an overwhelming majority of the voters of the RHC Hospital District gave their approval to the Hospital Board to begin construction on the new facility.
 Construction began in 2007 and the Rooks County Health Center officially opened on September 22, 2008.
 The hospital has an effective area of service of nearly 1,300 square miles and an effective service population of over 8,000 citizens of northwest Kansas.

-Our current medical staff consists of Dan Sanchez, M.D., Jennifer Brull, M.D., Beth Oller, M.D., Mike Oller, M.D., Ron Williams, APRN, Emily Decker, PA-C, Jennifer Maciaszek, M.D., Jerome Molstad, PA-C and Leann Zimmerman, APRN.
-Our rich history has provided the foundation for a hospital that has become the benchmark against which all other rural Kansas hospitals are measured.
-Rooks County Health Center is now in its 65th year of service to this area of Northwest Kansas.
+Our current medical staff consists of Dan Sanchez, M.D., Beth Oller, M.D., Mike Oller, M.D., Ron Williams, APRN, Emily Decker, PA-C, Jerome Molstad, PA-C, Leann Zimmerman, APRN, Mary Takaishi, PA-C, and Cheyenne Armbruster-Wahrman, PA-C. Our rich history has provided the foundation for a hospital that has become the benchmark against which all other rural Kansas hospitals are measured.
+Rooks County Health Center has been serving this area of Northwest Kansas since 1955.